 Once you know which underlying geographies make up your wards, you are one step closer to converting LSOA level data to ward level data.
 However, it can still be a fairly time-consuming & complex process to do so.

 Our tool Local Insight does all of the hard work for you.
-All you need to do is set up your neighbourhoods and wards as custom areas (either by drawing on a map or selecting from a list of LSOAs) and then Local Insight instantly aggregates more than 900 local level datasets to these areas.
+You set up your neighbourhoods and wards as custom areas (either by drawing on a map or selecting from a list of LSOAs) and then Local Insight instantly aggregates more than 1000 local level datasets to these areas.
 We also update the data regularly, with any new or updated datasets added to the system within a working week of release.

 If this sounds like it could solve some of your data headaches, get in touch for a demo and free trial.